aul12/ROBOT/README.md

 *   **maxRadius** and **minRadius**: Round edges with a radius not between max and minRadius will be sorted out.
 Use this option to ignore small noise dots or large slightly rounded edges which don't resemble a circle.
+*   **circleCenterDistanceThreshold**: When calculating the circle of a potential circle, the algorithm first determines three center candidates which theoretically are all the same.
+Due to inaccuracies the three points slightly differ.
+This parameter restricts the allowed distance (in pixels) between said points.
+Normally, the default value of 10 should do the job.
+*   **triangleLineLengthRatioThreshold**: If possible the algorithm tries to fit a triangle with two equally long sides into an object.
+This parameter determines the maximum difference between said triangle sides (1 = 100%, 0.5 = 50%...).
+A higher value means stricter criteria for the circle detection.
+Normally, the default value of 0.1 is recommended.
+Changing the value drastically can result in bad detections.
+*   **max-/minRadiusRatioTolerance**: At different distances between the camera and the object, the algorithm has to be more or less tolerant in terms of the ratio between the theoretical calculated radius of the object and the actual distance between the objects' points and the potential center.
+This value sets maximum / minimum tolerance for executing said procedure.
+*   **radiusRatioToleranceFactor**: The tolerance for comparing the distance between an object's potential center and its points to its calculated radius is inversely proportional to the object's size (its calculated radius; the smaller the object, the more tolerant the algorithm).
+This parameter determines is the proportional factor used for the scaling.
+At high values the tolerance will decrease more rapidly from small to large objects.

+    NOTE: The calculated tolerance will always be between **max-** and **minRadiusRatioTolerance**.

 ## Runner
 Because there is no build server available gitlab requires a runner to build,